EDEN757/AInalyst/README.md

 ### CSV Import Issues

-- Make sure the CSV file is named exactly `companies_to_import.csv`
+- **Missing CSV File**: Make sure the CSV file is named exactly `companies_to_import.csv` and placed in the project root directory.

-- Place the file in the project root directory (not inside backend or frontend folders)
-- Check that the CSV has the correct format and headers
+  - **Solution**: If the file doesn't exist, the system will create a template file automatically.
+You can also use the API endpoint `GET /companies/csv-template` to get a template.

+- **CSV Format Issues**: Ensure the CSV has at least a ticker column.
+The system logs will show which rows were skipped and why.

+  - **Solution**: Follow the format described in the "CSV Format" section above.

+- **No Companies Found**: Check the logs to see if any companies were successfully extracted from the CSV.

-- Verify that the Docker containers have access to the file
+  - **Solution**: Verify that the CSV contains valid ticker symbols.

+### SEC API Rate Limits

+- **Rate Limit Errors**: The SEC API has rate limits that can cause fetch failures.

+  - **Solution**: The system includes pauses to respect rate limits, but if you're processing many companies, you might need to split the imports into smaller batches.

 ### Connection Issues